 After one year of well-timed intercourse, approximately 85% of couples will have conceived.
-The majority (72%) conceive within 6 months.
-By definition, the 15% of couples who are not pregnant at the end of the year are termed infertile.
+The majority (72%) conceive within six months.
+By definition, 15% of couples who are not pregnant at the end of the year is termed infertile.
 This definition is generally altered to six months of attempting pregnancy in women over age the age of 35.

 What causes infertility?

-The causes of infertility can be grouped into general categories of: ovulatory abnormalities (polycystic ovary syndrom, hormonal imbalances, perimenopause…), anatomical factors (blocked fallopian tubes, pelvice adhesions, uterine or cervical abnormalities) or male factor.
-Approximately 10% of couples have “unexplained infertility”.
+The causes of infertility can be grouped into general categories of: ovulatory abnormalities (polycystic ovary syndrome, hormonal imbalances, perimenopause), anatomical factors (blocked fallopian tubes, pelvic adhesions, uterine or cervical abnormalities) or malefactor.
+Approximately 10% of couples have “unexplained infertility.”
 This term is used for couples who have normal evaluations but are infertile.
 Most causes of infertility can be overcome.

 When should I see a reproductive endocrinologist for diagnosis and treatment of infertility?

 Many gynecologists are expert at the diagnosis and initial treatment of infertility.
-In general, a consultation is recommended for a woman over the age of 35, when a member of the couple has a significant underlying medical condition, or when a diagnosis has not been determined.
-Later referral is indicated for a couple undergoing treatment for six months without conception.
+Generally, consultations are recommended for women over 35, when a member of the couple has a significant underlying medical condition, or when a diagnosis has not been determined.
+Later, a referral is indicated for a couple undergoing treatment for six months without conception.

 What happens at an initial infertility consultation?